Stecker Machine Blog

 About the Author

 Scott pushes Stecker Machine forward.
-He brings a hands-on approach to a dual role of Sales Account and Customer Service Manager.
+He brings a hands-on approach to a dual role of VP Procurement and Customer Relations .
 Scott has over 25 years of experience in the CNC machining industry, starting as a Machinist, and advancing to his current roles.
 He credits his success to hard work, dedication to manufacturing, and a drive for excellence.

 Related Posts